tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/scanIndexed.md

 `scanIndexed(Supplier<OUTPUT> initialValue, IndexedAccumulatorFunction<OUTPUT, INPUT, OUTPUT> scanFunction)`

 * `initialValue` - A non-null `Supplier` to provide the seed value for the scan (this implementation does not assume the first element is the seed)
-* `scanFunction` - [`IndexedAccumulatorFunction`](https://github.com/tginsberg/gatherers4j/blob/main/src/main/java/com/ginsberg/gatherers4j/IndexedAccumulatorFunction.java) is a variation on a `BiFunction` which injects the `long` index of each element.
+* `scanFunction` - [`IndexedAccumulatorFunction`](https://github.com/tginsberg/gatherers4j/blob/main/src/main/java/com/ginsberg/gatherers4j/IndexedAccumulatorFunction.java) is a variation on a `BiFunction` which injects the `int` index of each element.
 This function does the actual scan/accumulation work.